Arthur Stanley Brown: Suspected murder of first wife

+Sexual assaults

+According to Hester's older sister Milly, Hester had confided in her that she was afraid of Brown, reporting that she had caught him molesting a child and had tried to prevent him from being alone with other children.
+Milly once said that Hester had told her: "He doesn't just like big girls – he likes little girls too".
+Hester once gave a female relative the "prized" lacework she had inherited from her mother, saying that she did not want "[Brown's] next lady love to get it".
+When asked whom she meant, Hester identified her sister, Charlotte.

 In 1982, another of Hester's sisters told her parents that Brown had molested her while a small girl.
-After this, many more of the Andersen extended family came forward to say they also had been molested.
+After this, many more of the Andersen extended family came forward to say they also had been molested and shown pictures of dead women in a secret room at his home.
 Following legal advice that taking the matter to court could be traumatic for the victims, the incidents were kept a family secret.
-It was not entirely secret, however, as an entry in Christine Millier's diary, dated 23 January 1991 and produced at Brown's trial in 1999, reads: "Kids and I went for walk to Strand.
+However, as an entry in relative Christine Millier's diary, dated 23 January 1991, and produced at Brown's trial in 1999, reads: "Kids and I went for walk to Strand.
 Arthur Brown drove by and the kids called him "rock spider", shouting it out.
 Eventually they told me what a rock spider was".
+"Rock Spider" is a slang prison term for a child molester.

-Mackay sisters
+Suspect for Mackay sisters murders

+Murders and sightings

-On the morning of 26 August 1970, Susan Mackay (age 5) and Judith Mackay (age 7) disappeared from a school bus stop 200 m from their house in the Townsville suburb of Aitkenvale, less than 10 minutes after leaving home.
-A search for the missing girls was mounted after they failed to return home after school and continued until the girls' bodies were found on Friday in the dry bed of Antill Creek, 25 km south-west of Townsville.
+On the morning of 26 August 1970, Susan Debra Mackay, 5, and Judith Elizabeth Mackay, 7, disappeared from a school bus stop 200 m from their house in the Townsville suburb of Aitkenvale, less than 10 minutes after leaving home.
+A search for the missing girls was mounted after they failed to return home after school and continued until the girls' bodies were found on 28 August in the dry bed of Antill Creek, 25 km south-west of Townsville.
 Susan was found first, and a trail of footprints from her body led searchers 70 m to Judith's body.

 It was speculated that Judith had fled while Susan was being murdered and had then been run down.
 A post-mortem revealed that Susan had been raped, strangled and stabbed three times in the chest, possibly after death.
 Judith had also been raped and stabbed three times in the chest but the cause of death was determined to be asphyxiation by sand.
 Their school uniforms, straw hats, and shoes were beside them, with each shoe containing a neatly folded sock while their uniforms were folded neatly inside their schoolbags.

-The Townsville community was outraged by the murders, with one policeman stating that he wouldn't go home until they caught the killer.
-The officer slept at the Townsville police station while his wife brought him food and clean clothing; he died of a heart attack two weeks later.
-Police initially declined to post a reward, but after interviewing more than 6,000 men who lived in the area and having no progress in the investigation, posted a reward of $10,000 (2011: $101,500) with an offer of a pardon for any accomplice who came forward.
+The Townsville community was outraged by the murders.
+Police initially declined to post a reward, but after interviewing more than 6,000 men who lived in the area and having no progress in the investigation, posted a reward of $10,000 with an offer of a pardon for any accomplice who came forward.